pedrojaques21/pa-chat-room-G6/README.md

 The program has a server/server.log file, which should store all the interactions that happened during the execution: messages, client input and output, clients waiting for a slot and associated timestamps.

 All the settings you consider necessary for the server should be read from the server/server.config file shared in the base project repository.
 Any additional parameterization that each group finds necessary should be added to this configuration file.

+RUNNING CLIENTS:
+After starting the server, for each client, we need to run Client.main.
+To get several client tabs open, we need to go to the client's file, and choose "Edit Configurations...", followed by "Modify options", and select "Allow multiple instances".